mohidchougle17/python/README.md

 # python
-This is a web scrapping project on clothing brand using python
+This is a web scaping project on clothing brand using python